How to Establish Paternity in Arizona

 When the biological father’s identity is not challenged and you wish to establish legal paternity voluntarily, you may file a Voluntary Acknowledgment of Paternity Affidavit.
 There are a few ways you may submit this Voluntary Acknowledgment, and the affidavit may be filed with any of these three entities:

 - The Arizona Department of Economic Security

 - The Arizona Department of Health Services

 The hospital will then forward the form to one of the three entities listed above.
-It is important to note that the process of legally establishing paternity is not complete just by signing the acknowledgement form.
-Completion of the acknowledgement form does grant legal rights and responsibilities to the father, but the specific rights and responsibilities are not defined until there is a formal court order outlining the details of custody, child support, and other important matters.
+It is important to note that the process of legally establishing paternity is not complete just by signing the acknowledgment form.
+Completion of the Acknowledgment form does grant legal rights and responsibilities to the father, but the specific rights and responsibilities are not defined until there is a formal court order outlining the details of custody, child support, and other important matters.

 Nonvoluntary Options for Establishing Paternity

 In cases where the parties don’t agree on who the father of a child is, or if one party requests a DNA paternity test, the couple or individual may file a paternity action and petition the courts to obtain a Declaratory Judgment of Paternity.